brian978/Acamar-Framework/README.md

 The framework is PSR-0 / PSR-4 compliant, so you can use it in conjunction with any other library or full stack framework.

-# Development state

-Since the framework is only implemented in the [skeleton application](https://github.com/brian978/Acamar-SkeletonApplication) I will keep it in Alpha stage for now.
-After the propel integration is done I will move it to Beta stage.
-I'll will set it to Stable only after I implement a bookstore application (as a usage example) on the skeleton application.

 # Main selling points
 * Event based architecture
 * Light and fast